 Gary John Norman/DigitalVision/Getty Images

-The PMI deduction can be taken for policies issued by private insurers, as well as insurance provided by the Federal Housing Administration, the Department of Veterans Affairs and the Department of Agriculture's Rural Housing Service.
+The deduction can be taken for private mortgage insurance policies issued by private insurers, as well as for insurance provided by the Federal Housing Administration, the Department of Veterans Affairs and the Department of Agriculture's Rural Housing Service.

 What amount of PMI do you claim?
 You should find the amount in box 4 of the Form 1098 (or the substitute year-end loan information statement) that your lender sent you.

 While it's easy to take the PMI deduction, make sure you meet the requirements.